 Melissa Hernandez Nazario Memorial Scholarship

-Criteria: Female students pursuing higher education at Seton Hall University or Rutgers University.
+Criteria: Female high school seniors pursuing higher education at Seton Hall University or Rutgers University.
 Preference will be given to first-generation Dominican or Puerto Rican students.

 Maria Virginia Arcelay Valentin Memorial Scholarship